-Lululemon not only sells tough and trendy yoga gear, but the stores also offer free classes designed to inspire practice, build community, and teach yogis the correct way to do asanas and develop a daily yoga habit.
+Lululemon not only sells tough and trendy yoga gear, but the stores also offer free classes designed to inspire practice, build community, and teach yogis the correct way to do asanas and develop a daily online yoga habit.

 Test-drive a stretchy hour on the mat, courtesy of the store that gives it up for yoga, no purchase necessary.

 Check your local Lululemon online yoga store to see what type of classes are offered and when they meet.
 Most locations offer classes seasonally, while others hold them year-round.

 1. Best Non-Slip Yoga Mats

 2. Yoga Shops in Austin, TX

 3. How to Use a Yoga Strap To Carry Your Mat

 When and Where

 Use the Lululemon online yoga store locator to find the locations nearest you and check the website calendar of events for scheduled yoga classes.
 Many stores have a weekly class.
 Since the class is in the store, which moves racks and stands to clear a space, you’ll typically see a one-hour yoga session on the schedule before the store opens for the day, or in the evening after closing.